kath-a-rine/reading-notes/class-01.md

 ## HTML Structure

 HTML forms the structure of a webpage.
 Structure determines how a reader will understand a page.
-Heading and sub headings provide context for the paragraph text below.
+Heading and subheadings provide context for the paragraph text below.

 **HTML elements** - characters inside angled brackets.
 Made up of **tags** (opening and usually closing). *Elements provide information about what is in-between the tags.*